Letter of intent are one of the most important factors in getting a scholarship because they are often more important than your GPA/academic record!

 - The content of the thesis will be discussed in detail in a later article.

-- Conclusion: “your absolute respect” or in English: “sincerely”, it should be noted that this sentence has many alternative forms in English.
+- Conclusion: “your absolute respect” “sincerely”, it should be noted that this sentence has many alternative forms in English.

 What is the content of the letter of intent?